ArduPilot/ardupilot_wiki/plane/source/docs/tuning-quickstart.rst

    the control loop as it is always playing 'catchup'.
 -  *Derivative gain (D)* adds damping because it feeds back the rate of change of the angle.
-It can also be thought of as attempting to anticipate a future changes in angle.
-The disadvantage of the "D" gain is that it increases the amount of noise driving the servo and if turned up too high will cause a rapid pitch or roll oscillation that can in some cases damage the aircraft.
+It can also be thought of as attempting to anticipate future changes in angle.
+The disadvantage of the "D" gain is that it increases the amount of noise driving the servo and if turned up too high will cause rapid pitch or roll oscillation that can in some cases damage the aircraft.

 Tuning P, PI or PID values can improve how quickly an observed error